-As a starting point the full list of National Grid's electricity assets that run through National Parks and AONBs will be identified.
+We have identified the full list of National Grid's electricity assets that run through AONBs and National Parks.

-Cases arguing for other transmission lines that lie adjacent and in reasonable proximity to a National Park or an AONB to be included in the assessment, will be considered on their merit with particular regard to the impact they may have on the landscape and visual setting of the designated area.
+We have also identified other transmission lines that lie adjacent and in reasonable proximity to an AONB or National Park that impact the landscape and visual setting of the designated area.